Most Common Home Buyer Questions

 New York City has always been a tough market for buyers.
 But it’s even more so now since the COVID-19 pandemic started.
 You can expect no mercy if you go in there alone and unrepresented.
 You could, but you’re only setting yourself up for disaster.

 Along with negotiating for your best interests, Elika has extensive resources and expertise to help you make the right decision.
 You’ll never have to worry about getting shanghaied into buying a property that doesn’t fit your needs with our agents.
-Additionally, our agents can also handle the paperwork, find unlisted properties for sale, navigate the buying process, and help you secure financing.
-Buyer’s agents do a lot more than just find you a home.
+Our agents can also handle the paperwork, find unlisted properties for sale, navigate the buying process, and help you secure financing.
+Buyer’s agents do a lot more than find you a home.
 They allow you to find the perfect one on your terms that suit you right.

 Does choosing a buyer’s agent avoid conflicts of interest?